 Mint Julep Cups

 The traditional mint julep is poured into a silver cup or pewter cup, though it’s not totally necessary.
-You can certainly use a rocks glass or whatever you have on hand!
+You can certainly use a rocks glass (affiliate link) or whatever you have on hand!

 Each year the Kentucky Derby sells collectible glasses to commemorate the event.
 There are lots of these vintage derby cups on Etsy.